AmineDjeghri/awesome-os-setup/README.md

         jsontools
         zsh-autosuggestions
         zsh-syntax-highlighting
-)
+        zsh-autocomplete
 ```
+- run - `zsh` to restart the terminal, now you can see the changes when you try to write a command like `cd`

+Others :
 - Auto update oh my zsh : uncomment this: `zstyle ':omz:update' mode auto`
-- History Timestamps, navigate with arrows when selecting files
-- add the following alias to the end of .zshrc file to easily open sublime Text from windows:
+- Add the following alias to the end of .zshrc file to easily open sublime Text from windows: `alias sublime="subl.exe"`.
-`alias sublime="subl.exe"`.
 Try it with : `sublime .zshrc`
-- uncomment `alias zshconfig="mate ~/.zshrc"`
 - You can visit this :[website](https://www.linkedin.com/pulse/how-install-start-using-oh-my-zsh-boost-your-mantas-levinas/?trk=pulse-article_more-articles_related-content-card) to understand more about the installed plugins. you can skip directly to `7.
 Enable Zsh Plugins` section and start reading.
 You will see that you have installed most of the commands there.